rohit250799/stocker/README.md

 - Finish the necessary setup for docker and run your container using the command: docker compose up
 - Install the necessary dependencies using: go mod tidy command

+## Usage:

+ - When the database is succesfully running in the docker container, the user can start to fetch data
+ - first build using the command:  ** go build cmd/stocker/*.go **
+ - then, run the tool using the command: ** go run cmd/stocker/*.go **